rehanfa/elevator-services/README.md

 # elevator-services

 ## Design
 Spring Boot is used to develop this simple elevator monitoring system.
 RESTful webservices are used to integrate with multiple interfaces easily.
-WebSocket is used to push elevator movement, so it can be moniroted without refreshing the client.
+WebSocket is used to push elevator movement, so it can be monitored without refreshing the client.
 This sytem is developed without any licensing cost involved.
+It can be deployed to tomcat by generating war file using mvn clean package command.

 ### Prerequisites
 - Java 8